 When employees are stressed about money and worried about their financial future, they often become distracted and unhappy at work.
 Now we’re in the beginning of the era of The Great Resignation.
 Stressed employees look for less pressure and more money in the form of pay raises.
-Strains on supply chain, hiring woes, and more make retaining employees a strategic move for the wellness of the company.
+Hiring woes and strains on the supply chain make retaining employees a strategic move for the wellness of the company.
 There is a cure that significantly impacts employees for life—financial wellness.
 What is financial workplace wellness?
 Why does it have such a great impact on employees and companies?
 How do you implement it in your organization?

-Unfortunately, 50% of people today don’t have a personal financial budget.
+Unfortunately, 50% of Americans today don’t have a personal financial budget.
 When you can’t control the spend, you can’t control the debt.
 Education, car, credit card, and mortgage debt often add up to a request for a pay raise.
 Additionally, many people don’t know their personal cash flow or credit rating.
 These factors impact the thousands of dollars consumers pay toward debt.

-What if you could give your employees the gift of a lifetime?
-Helping them learn how to manage their money using their cash flow and credit ratings will lead them to living their best financial lives.
+But you can give your employees the gift of a lifetime.
+Financial wellness benefits help your employees learn how to manage their money using their cash flow and credit ratings.
+This will lead them to living their best financial lives.

-Imagine if you could eliminate or reduce their worries on the homefront, too.
+Likewise, you can help your employees significantly reduce stress.
 How would that impact them at work?
 Gallup states year after year that the wellbeing of employees is continually more dismal.
-Let’s look at your first step to reducing employee stress: a financial education.
+However, employees who offer financial education can put a stop to that trend.

 Financial education is becoming a necessity rather than a perk in the workplace.
-Financially educated employees are happier and more engaged because they are less preoccupied with money and better able to enjoy their work.
-56% of employees are stressed about money, 53% say stress interferes with work, and 83% believe workplace financial benefits are necessary for financial security.
+Studies show 56% of employees are stressed about money, and that the stress interferes with work.
+As a result, 83% believe workplace financial benefits are necessary for financial security.
+Further results show financially educated employees are happier and more engaged because they are less preoccupied with money and better able to enjoy their work.

 This helps your business’s bottom line, but more importantly decreases stress-related issues, absenteeism, and health problems among your valuable staff.